autonomys/subspace-docs/docs/protocol/common_problems.md

 Please make sure to:
 - Use our latest stable release, as shown on our [Github releases](https://github.com/subspace/subspace-cli/releases)
 - Verify your farmer is present and on the highest block on our [telemetry server](https://telemetry.subspace.network/)
-- Verify your balance using the [proper explorer](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc-0.gemini-3e.subspace.network%2Fws#/explorer)
+- Verify your balance using the [Polkadot explorer](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc-0.gemini-3e.subspace.network%2Fws#/explorer)

 :::note